 Advantages and disadvantages of advertising blockers

-I’m going to review the main ones so that you better understand, on the one hand, why their use has increased, and on the other, why it negatively affects the business model of web media and portals and indirectly to us as recipients of information.
+I’m going to review the main ones so that you better understand, on the one hand, why their use has increased, and on the other, why it negatively affects the business model of web media and portals and indirectly to us as recipients of the information.

 - Faster loading of the page